mgraves236/randomness-test/README.md

     - [Diehard Statistical Test Suite](https://github.com/GINARTeam/Diehard-statistical-test)
     - implement a new test described in a recent article
     - implement a brute force test
  2. Analyze influence of testing parameters (enhance the complexity of performed tests, search for more complex, long range patterns in provided data).
-E.g. find parameters that will detect determinism of a following sequence (one third of the sequence can be predicted based on two precious parts):
+E.g. find parameters that will detect determinism of a following sequence (one third of the sequence can be predicted based on two previous parts):
 ```
 s_1 = 100mb from QRNG
 s_2 = 100mb from QRNG